Family court hearings are an important part of the legal process in the UK, and all parties need to attend for the matter to be properly heard.

 The hearing may be for a witness statement or to present evidence.

-For example, if you were given incorrect information that the hearing was a final hearing, but it was actually a preliminary hearing, you might miss out on key evidence that could have been presented at the final hearing.
+For example, if you were given incorrect information that the hearing was a final hearing, but it was actually a preliminary hearing, you might miss out on key evidence that could have been present at the final hearing.

 If you received incorrect information about the family court hearing, it’s important to contact your lawyer or the court as soon as possible.